State Veterans Advisory Committee

 Paul Lloyd, Chairman

 The SVAC meets monthly, the 1st Tuesday of each month, 5pm-7pm.
-Most meetings are held at the National Guard Edward Cross Training Complex, 722 Riverwood Dr, Pembroke, NH. [insert Google map feature for address if possible] Meetings are open for the public to observe and guest speakers are often invited.
+Currently, due to COVID-19, meetings are being held virtually.
+Meetings are open for the public to observe and guest speakers are often invited.
+Please contact the SVAC Chair for a link to attend the virtual meeting.

 Meetings are posted on the legislative calendar.

-For more information about the State Veterans Advisory Committee or its meetings, refer to documents available in the sidebar or contact the Chair at [email protected].
+For more information about the State Veterans Advisory Committee or its meetings, refer to documents below or contact the Chair at [email protected].

 - March 3, 2020